kwalberg/course-database-project/README.md

-## Feedmereadmes: A README help exchange
+## Classy: A Course Catalog Web App

 This project originated during a conversation at FOSDEM 2017 between folks at RedHat and Zalando.
 It's here to serve:
 - **project authors** looking for README feedback and help.
 Add the link to your project README via this repository's Issues tracker.
 You'll receive a thorough README edit and feedback to help you sharpen your project's "why," "how," and "what."
 We apply [Zalando's product analysis template](https://github.com/zalando/zalando-howto-open-source/blob/master/producttemplate.md) and other resources for this. :)